Primary atmosphere

 Gas giant formation in the protoplanetary disk around young star HD 100546 (Artist's impression).

 A primary atmosphere, often also called a primordial atmosphere or proto-atmosphere, is an atmosphere of a protoplanet that forms by accretion of gaseous matter from the protoplanetary disk.
-Gas giant planets including Jupiter, Saturn, have primary atmospheres.
+Gas giant planets such as Jupiter and Saturn have primary atmospheres.
 Primary atmospheres are very thick compared to secondary atmospheres like the one found on Earth.
 The primary atmosphere was lost on the terrestrial planets of the Solar System due to a combination of surface temperature, mass of the atoms and the escape velocity of the planet.

 Formation and Composition

 Protoplanetary disk formation

 Primary atmospheres begin to form during the early stages of a solar system's development.
 As a star forms from a collapsing cloud of gas and dust, the remaining material flattens into a rotating disk around the star, known as the protoplanetary disk.
 This disk is rich in gases like hydrogen and helium, which are the most abundant elements in the universe.

 Core accretion process to create a primary atmosphere around a protoplanet.